test11.gif

 Assistive Technology Links

-Want to be able to communicate with your co-workers without needing an interpreter?
+Want to be able to communicate with your co-workers and others without needing an interpreter?

 Disability Resources - Misc.

-Food stamp assistance has a new name "supplemental nutrition assistance program" (SNAP) You can scroll down through this information and get your state information
+Food stamp assistance has a new name: “Supplemental Nutrition Assistance Program” (SNAP) You can scroll down through this list and get your state information.

 Protection and Advocacy (P/A) Program